olsenneslo/Aphrodite/readme.txt

 "o" like 5 is balance, its mean for woman will be not hard to make this AI, but also not easy.

 Good luck, and dont forget to click "Star" button!

-Billy if you see this please help))
-Billy if you see this please help))
-Billy if you see this please help))